Chaplin Reserve

-Chaplin Reserve was an Australian football (soccer) stadium in Sunshine, a suburb of Melbourne, Victoria.
+Chaplin Reserve was an Australian soccer stadium in Sunshine, a suburb of Melbourne, Victoria.
 It was the home of Sunshine George Cross from 1980 to 2017, buying the facility from the State Government in 1997.
 The stadium had a capacity of 5,000.
 Chaplin Reserve was also home to the Sunshine George Cross Bocci Club.

-The state government sold the land to the soccer club about 20 years ago on the condition that it was only used for the purpose of a private sports ground.
+The state government sold the land to the soccer club on the condition that it was only used for the purpose of a private sports ground.

 Despite the reserve being sold to George Cross on the condition that it was only used for the purpose of a private sports ground, George Cross sold the reserve to developers in 2016, who intend to build 150 townhouses on the site, despite angry objections by Sunshine residents.
-The soccer club will move to a new council facility in Taylors Hill, Victoria, worth $13m.
+After using Knights Stadium in 2018, the soccer club moved to City Vista Recreation Reserve in Fraser Rise in 2019.